SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 1. Make a PR to the base branch.
 1. Merge it.
 1. Version created earlier:
-1. Your **base** branch is often your repository’s ‘master’, but not always.
-It’s the branch you want to add the new code to.
-For this exercise, 1. we’ll assume it’s ‘master’.
+1. Your **base** branch is often your repository's 'master', but not always.
+It's the branch you want to add the new code to.
+For this exercise, 1. we'll assume it's 'master'.
 1. If other people changed code and merged it into the master branch already, you might want to make sure that this new code will work with the changes now in the master branch.
 This is what you do.